UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Ley's examine our validation scores and training scores a bit more carefully and assess if our model is underfitting or overfitting.
+Let's examine our validation scores and training scores a bit more carefully and assess if our model is underfitting or overfitting.

+Note that because this dataset is relatively small we must set `n_splits=2`.

 Tasks: